Lindisfarne: Community Trust Fund/Holy Island Partnership

 In response to the perceived lack of affordable housing on the isle of Lindisfarne, in 1996 a group of islanders established a charitable foundation known as the Holy Island of Lindisfarne Community Development Trust.
 They built a visitor centre on the island using the profits from sales.
-In addition, eleven community houses were built and are rented out to community members who want to continue to live on the island.
+In addition, 11 community houses were built and are rented out to community members who want to continue to live on the island.
 The trust is also responsible for management of the inner harbour.
 The Holy Island Partnership was formed in 2009 by members of the community as well as organisations and groups operating on the island.

 Tourism

 Tourism grew steadily throughout the 20th century, and the isle of Lindisfarne is now a popular destination for visitors.
-Those tourists staying on the island while it is cut off by the tide experience the island in a much quieter state, as most day trippers leave before the tide rises.
+Those tourists staying on the island while it is cut off by the tide experience the island in a quieter state, as most day trippers leave before the tide rises.
 At low tide it is possible to walk across the sands following an ancient route known as the Pilgrims' Way (see the note about safety, above).
 This route is marked with posts and has refuge boxes for stranded walkers, just as the road has a refuge box for those who have left their crossing too late.
 The isle of Lindisfarne is surrounded by the 8750 acre Lindisfarne National Nature Reserve which attracts bird-watchers to the tidal island.
 The island's prominent position and varied habitat make it particularly attractive to tired avian migrants, and as of 2016 330 bird species had been recorded on the island.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from Chatton transmitting station.
+Local radio stations are BBC Radio Newcastle, Capital North East, Heart North East, Smooth North East, Hits Radio North East, Greatest Hits Radio and Holy Island Radio, a community based station.
+The island is served by the local newspaper, Northumberland Gazette.

+Culture

+J. M. W. Turner, Thomas Girtin and Charles Rennie Mackintosh all painted on Holy Island.